kobucom/docker-pandoc/README.md

 This Docker image runs Apache web server and dynamically convert a Markdown file to HTML using the Pandoc converter and a simple apache filter.

+> This is a 'filter for local' version.
+See 'docker-pandoc-remote' for 'handler for remote' version.

 ## Components

 The container image includes: